xuchen66/sphinx-emdocs/source/align-movie-frames-imod.rst

 .. note::

-   Very often, people get confused by the term "dose" and "dose rate", partially because there seems to have no *official* definition here.
+   Very often, people get confused by the terms "dose" and "dose rate", partially because there seems to have no *official* definition here.
-   As my understanding, "dose" means electron dose on specimen and usually has unit electron/A^2, while "dose rate" means beam intensity level for detector and usually has unit electron/unbinned pixel/second.
-Dose rate is a reference value to the performance of a detector.
+   As per my understanding, "dose" means electron dose on specimen and usually has unit electron/A^2, while "dose rate" means beam intensity level for detector and usually has unit electron/unbinned pixel/second.
+Dose rate is a reference value for the performance of a detector.
 In the case of K2 Summit counting or super-resolution mode, this value is usually choosen between 5 - 10.
 Much higher than 10, the performance of K2 camera is likely to be worse.
-Once this value is fixed under current microscope condition, we select exposure time and frame time etc. to satisfy the total dose on the sample and frame dose within frame time for movie alignment purpose.
+Once this value is fixed under current microscope conditions, we select exposure time and frame time etc. to satisfy the total dose on the sample and frame dose within frame time for movie alignment purpose.

 .. _using_GPU: